 You don't have to leave your fitness regime or favorite workout behind when you set sail, and you might even discover a new favorite.
-In recent years, nearly every new midsize to mammoth cruise ship introduced has come with a fitness center that's well stocked with the equipment you'd find in your neighborhood gym: treadmills, ellipticals, steppers, bikes, medicine and fitness balls, and free weights.
+Nearly every midsize to mammoth cruise ship has a fitness center that's well stocked with the equipment you'd find in your neighborhood gym: treadmills, ellipticals, rowers, climbers, bikes, medicine and fitness balls, and free weights.
 Group classes in yoga, Pilates and spinning are offered on numerous lines, as well.

 Workout 1: 5K Run on Royal Caribbean

-Why It's Great: Oasis of the Seas, Allure of the Seas and new ship Harmony of the Seas, set to debut in April 2016, have a 0.43-mile jogging track, nearly twice as long as standard land-based tracks.
-Better still, the track's Deck 5 location means there's no need to dodge sunbathers around a pool deck or smokers playing shuffleboard.
-The tracks have well-marked lanes -- in the shade! -- ocean views, Zen-like quiet and require a mere 7.5 laps for a 5k (far fewer than on most other ships).
+Why it's great: Royal Caribbean's Oasis-class ships each have a 0.43-mile jogging track, nearly twice as long as standard land-based tracks.
+Better still, the tracks' Deck 5 location means there's no need to dodge sunbathers around a pool deck or smokers playing shuffleboard.
+The tracks have well-marked and shaded lanes, ocean views, zen-like quiet and require a mere 7.5 laps for a 5k -- far fewer than on most other ships.
 Motivational stanzas hang from the ceiling to keep you moving.
 Our favorite: "One lap to go / Or maybe three / Tonight's dessert / Can be guilt free."

 Workout 2: Zumba on Celebrity Cruises

-Workout 3: Flywheel Cycling Class on Norwegian Cruise Line
+Workout 3: Cardio Boxing on Norwegian Cruise Line

-Also Consider: Royal Caribbean's Quantum- and Oasis-class ships and Celebrity Reflection have FlyWheel studios, as well.
+Also consider: Many other cruise lines -- including Royal Caribbean, MSC and Crystal -- have spin classes, as well.
 For those who prefer to bike on land, Windstar carries bikes onboard -- road bikes on its power yachts and beach cruisers on its sailing ships -- and rents them to passengers for a small fee.
 River cruise lines also store bikes onboard for cruisers to use ashore.
-In 2016, Carnival's new ship, Vista, takes cycling to new heights -- literally.
-The ship's SkyRide will be the industry's first pedal-powered open-air aerial attraction.
-Riders cycle around a suspended 800-foot track on hanging recumbent-like bikes 150 feet above the sea.

-Also Consider: Norwegian's and Royal Caribbean's fitness centers offer similar TRX Suspension Training that leverages gravity and your own body weight to complete hundreds of possible exercises.
+Also consider: Many of fitness centers in Norwegian, Royal Caribbean, MSC and Seabourn offer similar TRX-type suspension training that leverages gravity and your own body weight to complete hundreds of possible exercises.

-Why It's Great: All Royal Caribbean cruise ships have some sort of basketball, but on Quantum-class ships, you can play indoors, outdoors and in the water.
-The SeaPlex -- found only on Quantum of the Seas and Anthem of the Seas -- is the largest indoor space at sea dedicated to active pursuits, and it includes an indoor basketball court (as well as roller skating and even a circus school).
-On the ships' upper decks, you can shoot hoops or play a game of three-on-three on a full outdoor court or opt for team water basketball in the Sports Pool.
+Why it's great: All Royal Caribbean cruise ships have some sort of basketball court, but on Quantum-class ships, you can play indoors, outdoors and in the water.
+The SeaPlex -- found only on Quantum, Anthem, Ovation and Spectrum of the Seas -- is the largest indoor space at sea dedicated to active pursuits, and it includes an indoor basketball court (as well as roller skating rink and circus school).
+On the ships' upper decks, you can shoot hoops or play a game of three-on-three on a full outdoor court, or opt for team water basketball in the Sports Pool.

-Also Consider: Carnival, Norwegian and Disney cruise ships also have outdoor multipurpose sports courts where you can play soccer, volleyball, basketball and more.
+Also consider: Carnival, Norwegian, Holland America, Princess and Disney cruise ships also have outdoor multipurpose sports courts where you can play soccer, volleyball, basketball and more.

 Workout 7: Water Sports on Windstar

-Why It's Great: Paddleboarding, waterskiing, wakeboarding and kayaking are available via a water sports platform on all six Windstar ships.
-The platform and its various (complimentary) equipment are used frequently on Caribbean sailings, and they're typically available at least two days on each Mediterranean voyage -- weather permitting, of course.
+Why it's great: Paddle-boarding, water skiing, wakeboarding and kayaking are available via a water sports platform on all Windstar ships.
+The platform and its various (complimentary) equipment are used frequently on Caribbean sailings, and they're typically available at least two days on each Mediterranean voyage, weather permitting.

-Also Consider: Seabourn and Star Clippers also have retractable water sports platforms with similar options.
+Also consider: Seabourn, SeaDream, Ritz-Carlton Yacht Collection and Star Clippers also have retractable water sports platforms with similar options.